xcore/sc_i2s/doc/master.rst

 Description/Operation
 --------------------

-The I2S master component runs in a single thread.
-This thread takes the following parameters (see API for details):
+The I2S master component runs in a single logical core.
+This task takes the following parameters (see API for details):

     - A structure containing the required hardware resources (i.e. clock-blocks and ports)

-    - A streaming channel end for communcation of data to/from the I2S thread
+    - A streaming channel end for communcation of data to/from the I2S core

     - A master clock to bit clock divide value (typically 2, 4 or 8)